Wall Street joins global slump for stocks; S&P 500 down 1.1%

-Wall Street is joining a worldwide slump for financial markets on Monday amid worries about how badly the omicron variant, inflation and other forces will hit the economy.
+Stocks on Wall Street added to their recent string of losses Monday, joining a worldwide slump by financial markets amid worries about how badly the omicron variant, inflation and other forces will hit the economy.

-The S&P 500 was 1.2% lower in afternoon trading, following up on similar drops across Europe and Asia.
+The S&P 500 fell 1.1% for its third straight drop.
+The decline followed similar drops across Europe and Asia.
 Stocks of oil producers helped lead the way lower after the price of U.S. crude fell 3.7% on concerns the newest coronanvirus variant could lead factories, airplanes and drivers to burn less fuel.

 Omicron may be the scariest force hitting markets, but it's not the only one.
 A proposed $2 trillion spending program by the U.S. government took a potential death blow over the weekend when an influential senator said he could not support it.
 Markets are also still absorbing last week's momentous move by the Federal Reserve to more quickly remove the aid it's throwing at the economy, because of rising inflation.